msgtobala/My-Books/Flutter/Flutter.md

 ##### Types of trees

-* Widget Tree - Controlled by code - frequently rebuilt
+* Widget Tree - Controlled by code - frequently rebuilt-It is bascially a configuration of widgets
 * Element Tree - controlled by flutter - internaly depends on **widget tree** - not frequently rebuilt
 * Render Tree - controlled by flutter -  internaly depends on **widget tree** - final output - not frequently rebuilt